-Trusted Devices: trial, orderability and configuration
+Trusted devices for lobby bypass: trial, orderability and configuration

 • Endpoints that are not registered on the Pexip Service.